couchbaselabs/node-ottoman/vuepress/guides/faq.md

 ## What are the benefits of using Ottoman?

 An Object Document Mapper (ODM) like Ottoman allows for validation of schema and the application of quality controls on your JSON data.
-Since document databases like Couchbase are flexible when it comes to schema, if one wants to put checks in place, and ODM is where you can do this.
-Ottoman abstracts complexities from the official [NodeJS SDK](https://docs.couchbase.com/nodejs-sdk/current/hello-world/start-using-sdk.html) and makes working with Couchbase easier.
+Since document databases like Couchbase are flexible considering schema, if one wants to put checks in place, an ODM is where you can do this.

+Overall, Ottoman abstracts complexities from the official [NodeJS SDK](https://docs.couchbase.com/nodejs-sdk/current/hello-world/start-using-sdk.html) and makes working with Couchbase easier.

 ## What are the Couchbase Server features that Ottoman Supports?

-As of Ottoman version 2, we provide support for [Key Value](https://docs.couchbase.com/nodejs-sdk/current/howtos/kv-operations.html) and [Query (N1QL Search)](https://docs.couchbase.com/nodejs-sdk/current/howtos/n1ql-queries-with-sdk.html) services only.
+Ottoman version 2 provides support for [Key Value](https://docs.couchbase.com/nodejs-sdk/current/howtos/kv-operations.html) and [Query (N1QL Search)](https://docs.couchbase.com/nodejs-sdk/current/howtos/n1ql-queries-with-sdk.html) services only.
 FTS, Analytics, and Eventing are not yet supported.

-It should be noted that when working with Ottoman, it’s possible to drop down to the SDK level to fully utilize the features of the official SDK in the case a feature is not supported and run in tandem with Ottoman.
-It's worth noting down that there is a workaround to use [FTS via Query Service](https://docs.couchbase.com/server/current/n1ql/n1ql-language-reference/searchfun.html).
+When working with Ottoman, you can drop down to the SDK level to utilize the features of the official SDK and run in tandem with Ottoman.
+It's worth noting that there is a workaround to use [FTS via Query Service](https://docs.couchbase.com/server/current/n1ql/n1ql-language-reference/searchfun.html).

 ## What is the bootstrapping process and best practices associated with it?

-At a high-level the bootstrapping process involves:
+At a high-level, the bootstrapping process involves:

 - Creating an Ottoman Instance
 - Defining Schema.